 Dalton

-This area is known for the carpet industry, which began here as the chenille industry before the Civil War.
+This area is renowned for its carpet industry, which originated here as the chenille industry prior to the Civil War.
 It was also inhabited by Cherokees.

 Art Emporium sells the work of local artists and has regular gallery events.
 Dalton Distillery is the area’s only distillery, making moonshine and a unique sunflower liquor.